evansims/uximage/README.md

 + **data-use-webp** - If this attribute is set, uxImage will replace the file extension of the images (see above) with .webp.
 If the browser doesn't support WebP, it does nothing.
 + **data-breakpoint** - If the parent container is larger than this value, swap to the medium version of this image.
 Below it and swap to the small version.
 + **data-breakpoint-high** - Like above, except for swapping between the medium and high resolution version of the image.
 + **width** / **height** - Optional, but highly recommended.
 Used in responsive scaling calculations.
 If not provided, uxImage will first load the smallest version of the image available into memory to determine these values.
 This means a potentially unnecessary network call and rendering delay you should try to avoid.
+(These can be assigned via CSS rules, alternatively.)

 The ```ux-image``` class defines this DIV as a uxImage element.
 Duh.